slu-soc5050/syllabus/docs/grading.md

 Problem sets will require students to draw on a variety of skills, including cleaning data, performing statistical analyses, producing plots, and reporting results.
 They are designed to assess your progress with the first four course objectives.
 Instructions for the problem sets will be posted in the lecture repositories on [**GitHub**](https://github.com/slu-soc5050) and will be linked to from the lecture pages on the [**course website**](https://slu-soc5050.github.io/).
 The instructions will also detail the deliverables to be submitted to demonstrate completion of each assignment.
 Replication files that illustrate my approach to each problem set will be posted on [**GitHub**](https://github.com/slu-soc5050) in the [`Replications`](https://github.com/slu-soc5050/Replications) repository once all students have submitted their problem sets.

 There will be a total of eight problem sets over the course of the semester, each of which is worth 35 points (3.5% of your final grade).
 Each Problem Set will include a simple rubric describing how each problem set is evaluated.
-A key aspect of these assignments is not only demonstrating comfort with a particular set of GISc skills, but also demonstrating and evolving in your analysis development, programming, and cartography skills as well.
-The weight given to quality of your process, code, and graphic design will increase as the semester progresses.
+A key aspect of these assignments is not only demonstrating comfort with a particular set of statistics skills, but also demonstrating and evolving in your analysis development, programming, and analytical skills as well.
+The weight given to quality of your process and code will increase as the semester progresses.

 ### Final Project